Filtres solaires exclus par Typology.

 UV Filters: Which ones do we exclude at Typology?

-As a result, our list of prohibited ingredients, "Ban List", is currently one of the strictest on the market.
+As a result, our list of prohibited ingredients, the "Ban List", is currently one of the strictest on the market.
 We strive to exclude from our formulas many ingredients that may pose a risk to human health or the environment.
 This applies to active ingredients, solvents, preservatives, surfactants, and UV filters.
-To date, 28 sunscreens are authorised by European Regulation No. 1223/2009 governing the use of cosmetics.
+To date, 28 sunscreen filters are authorised by European Regulation No. 1223/2009 governing the use of cosmetics.
 However, as a precautionary measure for our consumers and the environment, we exclude some from our formulations:

 • The benzophenone-2 (INCI: Benzophenone-2) : Benzophenone-2 is a broad-spectrum sunscreen that is seldom used due to suspicions that it may disrupt the endocrine system and cause irritations and allergic reactions.
 This UV filter also has suspected aquatic ecotoxicity.